cyyeh/chat-engine/replit.md

 **Design Rationale**: The schema separates conversations from messages for efficient querying and allows multiple messages per conversation while tracking which AI provider generated each response.

+## Key Features

+### Multi-Provider Support
+- Users can switch between OpenAI, Anthropic, and Google Gemini providers
+- Each provider has a dedicated settings card with model selection and API key configuration
+- Active provider indicator shows which provider is currently in use

+### API Key Management
+- API keys are stored in local state (not persisted to database for security)
+- Validation occurs before sending messages - users are prompted to enter keys if missing
+- OpenAI can fall back to Replit AI Integrations if no user key is provided
+- Toast notifications alert users when API keys are required but missing

+### Conversation Features
+- Create multiple conversations with automatic titles
+- Messages stream in real-time character by character
+- Full conversation history is maintained and sent to LLMs for context-aware responses
+- Delete conversations from the sidebar
+- Conversation list shows most recent conversations first

+### User Interface
+- ChatGPT-inspired three-column layout: sidebar, chat area, settings panel
+- Dark mode as default with light mode toggle
+- Responsive design with collapsible sidebar
+- Typing indicator during AI response generation
+- Markdown rendering for message content with syntax-highlighted code blocks

 ### Authentication & Authorization

 Currently not implemented - the application is designed for single-user or development use.
 Authentication would need to be added for multi-user production deployments.